gazmull/the-sol-trilogy/is/README.md

 <center><img alt="questtype" src="../assets/is/Auto%20Mode.png"></center>

-- `Union Event`: Joins a battle that has less than 8 participants, and more than or is equal to 50% HP
+- `Main Quest (T4 Souls Req)`: Starts battle in the check list.
+The max re-battles specified is **per quest** in the list.
+- `SP Quest (Fangs)`: Starts battle from the first element set in the list.
+The max re-battles specified is **per element** in the list
+- `Raid Quest`: Starts battle from STD-ULT all elements
 - `Advent Battle`: Starts battle with specified difficulty (default: expert)
 - `Raid Event`: Starts battle from STD and stops at the max materials specified, and then jumps to higher difficulties and consume their tokens
-- `Raid Quest`: Starts battle from STD-ULT all elements
-- `SP Quest (Fangs)`: Starts battle from the first element set in the list.
-The max re-battles specified is **per element** in the list
+- - `Union Event`: Joins a battle that has less than 8 participants, and more than or is equal to 50% HP

 ### Quest Preparation